allenye66/Deep-Learning-Autonomous-Drones/README.md

-Created by Allen Ye and Anant Bhatia
+# Created by Allen Ye and Anant Bhatia from Lynbrook High School

 # Autonomous-Drone-Delivery-Program-COVID-19